jonathanchaffer/boerigter-center-app/README.md

 Finally, once everything is set up, open a terminal and run `npm start`.
 Open [http://localhost:3000](http://localhost:3000) to view a development version of the app in the browser.
 The page will automatically reload if you make any edits, and you will see any lint errors in the console.

-## Deploying Code

-Follow these steps to deploy code to the live site:

-1. Always make sure you're currently on the `master` branch before deploying to the live site.
-2. Make sure you have the [Firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli) installed.
-3. If you haven't done so already, use the Firebase CLI to switch to the [`boerigter-center-app`](https://console.firebase.google.com/u/0/project/boerigter-center-app) project.
-4. Run `npm run-script build` to build the app for production to the [`build`](build) folder.
-5. After a successful build, run `firebase deploy`.
-It may take a few minutes, but if successful, the project should be deployed to the [live site](https://boerigter-center-app.web.app).

 ## Configuration

 Open [`boerigter-center-app.code-workspace`](.vscode/workspace.code-workspace) in VSCode to take advantage of the built-in configurations of this template, including ESLint configs, Prettier configs, and VSCode settings.
 It is highly recommended that you install all of the recommended VSCode extensions listed in [`extensions.json`](.vscode/extensions.json).
 If you are missing any of the recommended extensions, VSCode will prompt you to install them.